HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 **Software Engineer**

-- Work closely with the sales and product teams to update marketing pages
+- Worked closely with the sales and product teams to update marketing pages
-- Update [Middleman](https://github.com/middleman/middleman) app with custom modules
+- Updated [Middleman](https://github.com/middleman/middleman) app with custom modules
-- Move app from Rails Asset Pipeline to Webpack
+- Moveed app from Rails Asset Pipeline to Webpack
-- Build pages based on designs using HTML, SCSS, and JavaScript {: .list-plus}
+- Built pages based on designs using HTML, SCSS, and JavaScript {: .list-plus}

 #### Constant Contact, New York, NY